+\Note: Even if the individual is at least 7 years old and tall enough to be given a tablet, if there is any concern that he/she may have trouble swallowing a tablet, POS should be provided.

+GOAL

+ZERO SERIOUS ADVERSE EVENTS DUE TO CHOKING

+BETTER MANAGING TREATMENTS TO CHILDREN

+Zithromax® Dosing Guidelines

+July 2018

-DOSING BY POPULATION GROUP FO R TRACHOMA MDAs MDA Target group Formulation Children aged 0-6 months Tetracycline Eye Ointment (TEO) Children aged 6 months to 7 years (regardless of height) Individuals under 120 cm (regardless of age) Individuals with difficulties swallowing tablets or uncomfortable taking tablets Powder for Oral Suspension (POS) dosed according to height KING Individuals taller than 120 cm and between the ages of 7 and 15 years Tablets dosed according to height Individuals 15 years and older Dose of 4 tablets • I I No child should ever be forced to take Zithromax [] .
+MDA Target group Formulation Children aged 0 to < 6 months Tetracycline Eye Ointment (TEO) Children aged ≥ 6 months to < 7 years (regardless of height) Individuals under 120 cm (regardless of age) Individuals with difficulties swallowing tablets or uncomfortable taking tablets Powder for Oral Suspension (POS) dosed according to height Individuals taller than 120 cm and between the ages of 7 and < 15 years Tablets dosed according to height Individuals 15 years and older Dose of 4 tablets

+TREATING CHILDREN WITH ZITHROMAX®

+No child should ever be forced to take Zithromax\.

 Distribution sites can be intimidating for children.
-If the child is uncooperative or anxious, the parent or guardian is the correct person to admin the child's anxiety. ister Zithromax [®] to the child to reduce AGING S TO If the child is uncooperative or anxious, the distributor should instruct the parent to take to a guieter location to calmly administer the dose, within view of the distributor.
-3 While administering Zithromax [] to a child, NEVER hold the child's nose closed, shake the child, or force the head backwards to force the child to swallow.
-If the child resists, the distributor should register the child as having refused a next person in line.
-Even if the child is older than 7 years of age and tall enough to be given a tablet, if there is any concern that the child may have trouble swallowing the tablet, POS should be provided.
+If the child is uncooperative or anxious, the parent or guardian is the correct person to administer Zithromax\ to the child to reduce the child's anxiety.

+If the child is uncooperative or anxious, the distributor should instruct the parent to take the child to a quieter location to calmly administer the dose, within view of the distributor.

+While administering Zithromax\ to a child, NEVER hold the child's nose closed, shake the child, or force the head backwards to force the child to swallow.

+If the child resists, the distributor should register the child as having refused and move on to the next person in line.

+Even if the child is at least 7 years of age and tall enough to be given a tablet, if there is any concern that the child may have trouble swallowing the tablet, POS should be provided.